 But trust me if I tell you that you can be in the most beautiful place in the world, but if you are not able to portray it in the correct way, all its beauty will not shine through or, at least, not as you wish.

 I will not stand here to tell you what to photograph.
 Your preferences and tastes know this better than I do.
 Just try not to repeat the exact same shots over and over again in different locations.
-Try new angles, new photographic techniques and have fun!
+Try new angles, and new photographic techniques, and have fun!

 I never get tired of repeating it: a good composition is 50% of the work.
 At first, you will hit your head a little bit, but once you get the hand, you won’t even notice it anymore because it will come naturally to you.